ryanmorr/ryanmorr.github.io/_posts/2013-08-16-understanding-scope-and-context-in-javascript.md

 </pre>
 </div>

 What is interesting to note here is that the `arguments` object is not actually an array at all, however it is often described as an array-like object much like a nodelist (anything returned by `element.childNodes`).
-They contain a length property and indexed values but they are still not arrays, and subsequently don&#8217;t support any of the native methods of arrays such as `slice` and `push`.
+They contain a length property and indexed values but they are still not arrays, and subsequently don't support any of the native methods of arrays such as `slice` and `push`.
 However, because of their similar behavior, the methods of `Array` can be adopted or hijacked, if you will, and executed in the context of an array-like object as is the case above.

-This technique of adopting another object&#8217;s methods also applies to object-orientation when emulating classical based inheritance in JavaScript:
+This technique of adopting another object's methods also applies to object-orientation when emulating classical based inheritance in JavaScript:

 <div class="code-block">
   <pre class="prettyprint lang-javascript">